SHS placement fiasco: Open letter to the Minister of Education – Part 2

 Sammy’s threat that he would have come to Achimota Police Station to deal with me severely, was the last straw that broke my back.
 I just lost it from that moment.
 I took my phone and wrote to Sammy:

-At dawn when I realized that lawyer King had seen all that I forwarded to him, I further added that:
+At dawn when I realised that lawyer King had seen all that I forwarded to him, I further added that:

 “If we don’t place emphasis to those causing the pain to stop, but rather placing emphasis on those at the receiving end of the pain to forgive, then we are not helping matters.
 Such characters like Sammy have pushed many into their graves.”
 I messaged learned lawyer King that I would do a full write-up on his colleague.